December 5th 2019

 The Makeup Maniac

 Party season=palettes.
-Playful, handy for travel and on-the-hoof makeovers and usually a bit more daring in shade and texture scope than our usual day-today makeup (shimmer mint shadow anyone?), a palette provides a tonally harmonious edit of options to blend together or wear alone, depending on your mood, the occasion or potentially your level of exhaustion.
-Often palettes are seen as the indulgent splurge of the makeup aisles, but a structured brow, smokey eye or even full face needn’t require deep pockets; pocket money will suffice.
-Plus not spending the earth means that you won’t be chiding yourself when that mint green goes untouched.
+Playful, good for travel and on-the-hoof makeovers and usually a bit more daring in shade and texture scope than our usual day-to-day makeup, a palette provides a tonally harmonious edit of options to blend together or wear alone, depending on your mood, the occasion or potentially your level of exhaustion.
+Palettes are often seen as the indulgent splurge of the makeup aisles, but a structured brow, smokey eye or even full face needn’t require deep pockets; pocket money will suffice.

 The eye palette

-At £1 a shadow, NYX Ultimate Shadow Palette in Smokey, £16, is easy on both wallet and eye.
-From jewel-like metallics to matte neutrals, it’s versatile with something for everyone, while colour payoff is rich, even and relatively crease-free, although if time allows I’d go in with an eyelid primer first if you’re doing the whole ‘desk to disco’, day-to-night makeup vibe.
-All in all, this is a prime example of beauty, practicality and price savviness combined,i.e, the dream.
+At £1 a shadow this is easy on both wallet and eye.
+From jewel-like metallics to neutrals it’s versatile with something for everyone, while colour payoff is rich, even and relatively crease-free, although if time allows I’d go in with an eyelid primer first if you’re doing the whole ‘desk to disco’, day-to-night makeup vibe.
+All in all, this is a prime example of beauty, practicality and price savviness combined.

 The other eye palette